kikuchy/kenin/README.md

 `ErrorMessage` represents single validation error message.
 For future, it will wrap not only String message but also Android Resource IDs or Enums.

+# Concept

+## Kenin-Java

+**Portable** ...
+Kenin-Java's goal is the validation library used in anywhere (Swing, AWT, JavaFX, J2ObjC... of cource Android!).

+**Pure Java** ...
+For realizing portability, Kenin-Java have to made with only java code.
+(We can't run it on JVM if it depends on Android SDK as you know ;) )

+**Simple and Minimum** ...
+Kenin-Java provides only minimum features for validation.
+And keep simple architecture.

+## Kenin-Android

+**Battery Included** ...
+Kenin-Android provides useful classes and methods for validating Android widgets and easy to start using.

 # Licence

     Copyright (C) 2016 kikuchy